favonia/cloudflare-ddns/docs/designs/features/managed-waf-item-ownership.markdown

 ### Path-Independence Boundary

-Path-independence is a secondary stability goal for comment reconciliation, after coverage safety and ownership isolation.
+Path-independence is a secondary stability goal for WAF comment reconciliation, after coverage safety and ownership isolation.

-For successful create-then-delete rounds, when a drift step creates managed items and a later drift step makes those items stale, the resolved create comment should match the direct one-step transition outcome from the earlier stale source.
+For successful create-then-delete rounds, when a drift step creates managed items and a later drift step makes those items recyclable, the resolved create comment should match the direct one-step transition outcome from the earlier recyclable source.

-This is intentionally narrower than full state canonicalization.
-Keep-and-fill still preserves any managed ranges that cover current targets, so retained range sets can remain history-dependent even when create-comment resolution is path-stable under the drift pattern above.
+This boundary is intentionally narrower than full state canonicalization.
+Keep-and-cover still preserves any managed items that already cover desired targets, so retained coverage sets may remain history-dependent even when create-comment resolution is path-stable under the drift pattern above.

-Execution order remains create-before-delete to reduce temporary coverage gaps.

-This ordering is intentional for interruption resilience:

-1. create missing coverage first,
-2. then delete stale items.

-Under timeouts or ambiguous network failures, partial execution therefore favors coverage over cleanup.
+### Interruption-Aware Priority

+WAF reconciliation should minimize residual risk under ambiguous partial execution.

+- Missing desired coverage is higher risk than stale managed coverage.
+- Stale managed coverage is higher risk than metadata or hygiene residue.

+Any implementation should order work so higher-risk residual states are reduced before lower-risk ones.
+This note intentionally records risk order, not one exact operation list.

+### Failure and Shutdown Semantics

+When family-scope and desired-target semantics are defined elsewhere, WAF ownership interacts with them as follows:

+- Out-of-scope family intent preserves existing managed items of that family.
+- Explicit-empty family intent reconciles that family to no managed items.
+- Temporary target-set unavailability preserves existing managed items because desired targets are unknown.

 ## Shutdown Deletion Semantics

-`DELETE_ON_STOP` has two WAF modes:

-- With a non-empty `MANAGED_WAF_LIST_ITEMS_COMMENT_REGEX`, shutdown cleanup deletes only matched managed items.
+Lifecycle ownership determines shutdown authority.

+- WAF lists are potentially root-owned resources because the updater can create them from configuration alone.
+- A WAF list is only root-owned for a run when the updater's current cleanup scope covers all semantic content it owns in that list.
+- Shared ownership or out-of-scope family preservation makes the list member-owned for that run.
-- With the empty default selector, shutdown cleanup first tries deleting the whole list.
+- Root-owned cleanup may delete the whole list.
-- The mode switch uses only the configured selector template being empty or non-empty.
-- Do not infer "match-all" behavior from general regex semantics when selecting cleanup mode.

-The empty default is preserved for backward compatibility, but it is ambiguous in shared-list deployments and should be documented and warned about carefully.

-### Final Cleanup Execution Model

-Both modes share one cleanup state machine after list discovery:

-1. Check whether the target list exists.
-2. If missing, treat cleanup as already complete (`Noop`).
-3. Select cleanup scope (managed items for shared ownership; all items for whole-list fallback).
-4. Start asynchronous item deletion for that scope.

-The operational difference between the two modes is only one pre-step:

-- Whole-list ownership tries deleting the whole list first.
-- Shared ownership skips that pre-step.

-If whole-list ownership cannot find the list during final cleanup, it emits a warning and returns `Noop`.
-This keeps cleanup idempotent while still surfacing drift.
+- Member-owned cleanup deletes only managed items in active family scope.

+The empty selector default can still imply full ownership, but selector emptiness alone is not the semantic rule.
+Cleanup authority comes from ownership plus active family scope.

 ## Caching Contract